 Map of affected areas in Guinea, Liberia and Sierra Leone (updated weekly).

-This was the first country affected in the current outbreak and much of the country has been affected since March 2014.
-During 2015, transmission has occurred in gradually contracting geographical areas, with cases continuing to occur in Conakry, the capital.
+This was the first country affected in the West Africa outbreak and much of the country has been affected since March 2014.
+During 2015, transmission has occurred in gradually contracting geographical areas, and weekly case incidence has remained at 5 confirmed cases or fewer for 16 consecutive weeks (as of 11 November 2015).

 On 26 May 2014, the first case in Sierra Leone was confirmed.
-Since then every district in the country has been affected.
-However, during 2015 areas of transmission have gradually contracted and weekly case numbers have declined to almost zero.
+Every district in the country was subsequently affected.
+However, during 2015 areas of transmission gradually contracted and weekly case numbers have declined to zero.
+Sierra Leone was declared free of Ebola virus transmission on 7 November 2015.

 On 23 October 2014, Mali reported a single imported case of Ebola in a child who had travelled from Guinea.
 No further cases occurred amongst contacts.